 What happens if I have a conflict in time?

-What if I am already serving in leadership roles.
+What if I am already serving in leadership roles?
 Do I really need this course?

 This course helps students authentically learn about themselves which is requisite to effectively collaborate and lead others.
 This course also emphasizes (1) interdisciplinary learning which is a necessity in today’s healthcare climate and (2) critically integrates social justice principles with leadership learning.
+Leadership encompasses more than formal leadership roles.

 - MULFP classes are unique, use minimal lecture style format, and are student centered.
 Class format varies, featuring seminars, group activities, guest speakers, workshops, round table debates, and panel discussions.
 Students will be active participants in their own self development.